andreafabrizi/DNSProxy/README.md

 ### Deployment of nslookup-doh.php and nslookup.php PHP scripts - DEPRECATED

-To test the deployment of nslookup-doh.php along with correct DNS resolution, you could use **curl** utility within a shell.
-Replace URL value in accordance with your favourite script location.
+To test the deployment of nslookup-doh.php along with correct DNS resolution, you could use **curl**.
+Replace URL in accordance with your script's location.

-Here are two simple one-liners I use to check my deploys:
+Here are two quick one-liners I use to check my deploys:
 ```bash
  $ curl -s -H "Host: www.fantuz.net" -H "Remote Address:104.27.133.199:80" -H "User-Agent:Mozilla/5.0 \
 (Macintosh; Intel Mac OS X 10_6_8) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/42.0.2311.135 \